Teembokeem/WDI_work/work/w08/d02/instructor/bootsy_todo_app/README.md

 1. Set up the back-end to ensure we are delivering data.
    - Create a todo model
-   - Set up our Todo controller
+   - Set up our Pages controller
    - Set up our routes
+   - Set up
    - Ensure we can persist and access data using Postman
-2. Build our templates
-3. Build our scripts to fill said template
-   - Set up AJAX calls to gain access to data
-   - Attach data to templates
-4. Bring it all together and do a bit of styling
-   - Use provided css classnames to style page
-   - Improve UI by incorporating Drag and Drop with JQuery UI

 Today's going to be a busy day, so enjoy your break and then lets get to it.